fullstackwiki/fullstackwiki/web/about/readme.md

 ## Principles

-* Don't document things just because they exist.
+* Document techniques for building reliable, accessible, cross-platform Web applications.
+* Centrally document how to implement tbe standards, cross referencing the relevant documents.
 * Keep things simple.
+* Only document best practices, not everything you can possibly do.
 * Document implementation status by each platform.
 * Inform users how to degrade on platforms that don't support the feature.
-* Document techniques for building reliable, accessible, cross-platform Web applications.
-* Emphasize security and practices that fail safely when only partially implemented.
+* Emphasize security and defense in depth.
-* Centrally document how to implement standards.
 * Keep accessibility, UX, and security notes in-line as essential requirements, not as separate sections.